-All wild birds, their nests and their eggs are protected under the Act.
-It is an offence intentionally to:
+All wild birds, their nests and eggs are protected.
+It is an offence to intentionally:

-- Or to possess any live or dead wild bird or the egg of any wild bird, or any derivative
+- possess any live or dead wild bird or the egg of any wild bird, or any derivative

-Furthermore, many rare birds are listed on Schedule 1, which makes it an offence intentionally or recklessly to:
+Many rare birds are listed on Schedule 1, which makes it an offence to intentionally or recklessly: